ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 {PANEL: Revisions Bin}

-Deleting a document that the Revisions feature is enabled for will:
+When the Revisions feature is **Enabled** for a document's collection, and the document is deleted:

-* Create a new revision for the document, that marks its deletion.
+* A delete-revision will be created for the document, marking its deletion.
-* Move all the document's revisions, including the delete revision, to the revisions bin.
+* The delete-revision and all the document's revisions, both Automatically-Created and Manually-Created, will be moved to the Revisions Bin.

+When the Revisions feature is **Disabled** for a document's collection, and the document is deleted:

+* The document and all its revisions will be deleted irrevocably.

 ![Revisions Bin](images/revisions/revisions-bin.png "Revisions Bin")